Aronba Wari

-Aronba Wari (English: Secret Story) is a 2020 Indian Meitei language film directed by OC Meira and produced by Rajkumari Nalini Devi, under the banner of Seuti Films.
-It stars Shilheiba Ningthoujam, Suraj Ngashepam, Bala Hijam and Sushmita Mangsatabam in the lead roles.
+Aronba Wari (English: Secret Story) is a 2020 Manipuri film directed by OC Meira and produced by Rajkumari Nalini Devi, under the banner of Seuti Films.
+It stars Silheiba Ningthoujam, Suraj Ngashepam, Bala Hijam and Sushmita Mangsatabam in the lead roles.
 The movie is based on Sarungbam Binodini Devi's novel Minoktugi Marumda.
 It was initially slated to be released on 21 March 2020 but postponed due to the COVID-19 pandemic.
 The film was premiered on 11 October 2020 at Manipur State Film Development Society (MSFDS), Imphal.

 Aronba Wari had its regular theatrical run at Friends Talkies, Paona Bazar in March 2021.
+It was also screened at the Sangai Film Festival 2022, which was organised as a part of the Manipur Sangai Festival.